 Kiss your big, beautiful brain.
 Though there’s much left to discover about how these big brains do what they do — especially compared to other mammals — what they can do is amazing.

 Your brain can slow down and speed up time to orient itself in the present, and when it knows something as true for itself — it knows.
+Celebrate all it can do during brain awareness week!
 It’ll be exciting to see what science discovers about the human brain next.